nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p84 -->
 Disciple-making cannot be accomplished in human strength alone; it requires the guidance and empowerment of the Holy Spirit.
-Jesus promised His disciples that they would receive power when the Holy Spirit came upon them (<span class="x-scripture" data-type="ref" data-book="Acts" data-chapter="1" data-verses="8" data-lang="en" data-version="NKJV">Acts 1:8</span>), equipping them to be witnesses and ministers of the Gospel.
+Jesus promised His disciples that they would receive power when the Holy Spirit came upon them (<span class="x-scripture" data-type="ref" data-book="ACT" data-chapter="1" data-verses="8" data-lang="en" data-version="NKJV">Acts 1:8</span>), equipping them to be witnesses and ministers of the Gospel.
 Disciple-makers must be sensitive to the Spirit’s leading, relying on His wisdom to navigate complex situations, cultural barriers, and difficult conversations.
 This reliance on the Holy Spirit enables disciple-makers to operate in love, boldness, and spiritual discernment, ensuring their efforts are Spirit-directed rather than self-directed.

 <!-- p85 -->